clearlinux/clear-linux-documentation/source/guides/clear/mixer.rst

       swupd update
       swupd bundle-list -a

 #.
-Now your mix should be at version 20 and curl is now available.
+Now your mix should be at version 20 and curl is available.
 Try using
    curl.
 This will fail because curl is not yet installed:

    .. code-block:: console